krother/pandas_go_to_space/string_handling/README.rst

    df["words"].str.lower()

-Because of our fur, the cold doesn't affect us that much.
+Because of our dense fur, the cold doesn't affect us much.
 Convert to everything to lower case.

 ----